 I beat my alarm by two minutes, this day beginning for me like they all do.
-Up at six to be at school by eight, I clear my eyes, feel them focus on the popcorn ceiling of my bedroom, probably toxic and long since destroyed by Cat Madigan and I on one of our infamous afternoons when we’d reveled in the act of scratching our names into the ceiling with the point of my cymbal stand, along with random phrases and curses.
+Up at six to be at school by eight, I clear my eyes, feel them focus on the popcorn ceiling of my bedroom, probably toxic and long since destroyed by Cat Madigan and I, on one of our infamous afternoons when we’d reveled in the act of scratching our names into the ceiling with the end of a cymbal stand, along with random phrases, band names, and cursewords.

-My room sits in the back of the house in which they’d hoped to realize their middle class dream for us – a large, sprawling, tract home with its own little details and quirks, one off from the corner, across from Dovie and next door to Mrs. Wilson, on a curvy avenue in safe, suburban SoCal, white bread America, the home of Karen Carpenter – Downey, California.
-It wasn’t originally meant to be a bedroom, I don’t think, more like an office or bonus room by the look of it.
+My room sits in the back of the house in which they’d hoped to realize their middle class dream for us – a large, sprawling, tract home with its own little details and quirks, one off from the corner, across the street from Dovie and Floyd and next door to Mrs. Wilson, on a curvy, tree-lined avenue in safe, suburban SoCal, white bread America, the home of Karen Carpenter – Downey, California.
+It wasn’t originally meant to be a bedroom, I don’t think, more like an office or a bonus room by the look of it.
 It’s got these kitschy, 1970’s built-ins and that – cabinets along one wall, cork board above one corner, above the other a book case, split by a window that looks out on the backyard.
-Another wall of the room is a sliding glass door.
+Another wall just a sliding glass door.
 A separate entrance, or exit, depending on how you wanna look at it.
 And that lets out to a screened in porch, patio, whatever.
-The heavy green carpet and beaten up drapes I can do without, but it’s a small price to pay for the freedom to leave when I want without Harry knowing.
+The heavy green carpet and beaten up drapes I can do without, but it’s a small price to pay for the freedom I have to leave when I want without Harry ever knowing about it.

 It was my Mother’s other daughter’s before mine and unremarkable in her care – she’d left behind a lone, ugly brass day bed when she got married, below just two one sheets, Peter Frampton and The Eagles.
+Three if you count the one my Mother had tacked to the door, John Travolta posing Saturday Night and pursed lips.
 Poignant, isn’t it?
-Three if you count the one my Mother had tacked to the non sliding glass door, John Travolta posing Saturday Night and pursed lips.
 The room is mine now, though, and much more interesting, quite frankly – my aesthetic decidedly Ferris.
 Bueller, not wheel, to be clear.
-The film’s been quite an influence, I have to say.
-I’d seen it with Harry on one of our weekly movie outings, I’d just turned thirteen and Harry freaked the fuck out on our way home and I kind of did, too.
+The film’s been quite the influence, I have to say.
+I’d seen it with Harry on one of our weekly movie outings.
+I’d just turned thirteen and Harry freaked the fuck out on our way home and I kind of did, too.
 He because he thought it would make me start cutting school all the time, me because I’d seen in the character something I felt in myself.
-Travolta’s still there, though.
+Travolta’s still on the door, though.

-I’d started by collaging over the bulletin board, no real plan in mind, honestly, starting with a the new Calvin ads.
-It wasn’t long, though, before the bounds of cork proved woefully inadequate for my vision, I had no other choice but to let my paper amoeba crawl slowly outside, adding in clips from glossies – Madonna, Cindy Crawford, Theatre Company show posters, random newspaper clips.
+I started my collaging just on the bulletin board, no real plan in mind, honestly, first just the new Calvin Klein ads.
+It wasn’t long, though, before the bounds of cork proved woefully inadequate for my vision, I had no other choice but to let my paper amoeba crawl slowly outside, adding in clips from glossies and Rolling Stone – Madonna, Cindy Crawford, Theatre Company show posters, random newspaper clips.
 And Linda, of course.
 The Fairy Godmother.
 Covers, namely.
 Vogue, primarily.
 Perfection, definitely.
 It’s weird, the things I find myself fascinated with, now that I’m thinking about it.
-My finishing touch the U.S. flag Harry used to hang from the front of our house on the Fourth of July and Veterans Day, doing the same across my sliding glass entrance, or exit, depending on how you wanna look at it, though now proudly upside down.
+My finishing touch the U.S. flag Harry used to hang from the front of our house on the Fourth of July and Veterans Day, doing the same across my sliding glass entrance, or exit, depending on how you wanna look at it, though now hanging proudly upside down.
 He just about lost his mind the first time he saw it like that.
-Now I think he wonders how he could have fucked things up so badly that a daughter of HIS could do such a disrespectful thing, which just makes me laugh, quite honestly.
+I told him that we’d talked about it in US History last semester, that it’s supposed to signal dire distress in instances of extreme danger to life or property and that activists have often used this meaning as a visual protest and that I was now doing the same.
+He really didn’t have much to say after that.
+He really must wonder how he could have fucked things up so badly that a daughter of HIS could do such a disrespectful thing, which just makes me laugh, quite honestly.

-I’ve taken to stealing remnants of Marty from Harry, little by little I’ve made quite the stash for myself.
+I’ve taken to stealing remnants of my mother away from Harry, little by little I’ve made quite the stash for myself.
 Photos, mainly.
-I’ve hid them in the crawlspace under my closet, to be safe.
-I’m still fucking pissed he took that mug to Goodwill.
+Hidden in the crawlspace under the floor of my closet.
+To keep them safe.
+He left me no choice after he took that mug to Goodwill.
 And this isn’t the first time he’s pulled shit like this on me, either.
 He gave Marty’s other daughter all of her needlepoint and didn’t even talk to me about it.
 Didn’t even tell me.
-I only found out when I opened the closet where she’d kept them and found it empty.
-I’ve been forgotten in the death of my own Mother.
-And I don’t want to talk about it with him, either.
+I only found out when I opened the closet where he kept them and found it empty.
+I’ve been forgotten in the death of my own mother.

-I have all of her books out, though.
-All of the books she got for me, too.
+All of her books line my shelves, though.
+And all of the books she got for me, too.
 He knows fucking better than to mess with our books.
 Weird to think of her reading some of them.
-Like this paperback she had, it’s thick and it must be a thousand pages or something, cover’s ripped off, this anthology of Victorian porn.
+Like this paperback she had, it’s thick and it must be a thousand pages or something, cover’s ripped off, it’s an anthology of Victorian porn.
+That one was wild to read as a kid.
 Who would have fucking thought?
 It just speaks to this.
 Inner life she might have had.
 And breeds questions I don’t know that I’ll ever find the answers to.
+Those are the books of her that I always found myself gravitating to.
 Then there’s this other one, Everything You Ever Wanted to Know About Sex* (*But Were Afraid to Ask).
 Some of the stories in it are just fucking awful.
 I mean, I read those when I was, like, ten or something.
 Kind of explains a lot, now that I’m thinking about it.
-Those are the books of her that I always found myself gravitating to.
+I trashed that one a while ago, though.

 I stumble out of my bed, dial up the thermostat.
-A couple of clicks, then a brief groan signals the heater’s ignition as I catch a glance of that photo of the three of us, the only one I have up, in the vestibule at St. Francis at her other daughter’s wedding, the promise of that day shining bright behind the stained glass windows.
-There’s nothing shining bright here, now, though.
+A couple of clicks, then a brief groan as the heater ignites.
+I catch a glance of that photo of the three of us, the only one I have up, in the vestibule at St. Francis at her other daughter’s wedding.
+I call her my mother’s other daughter because Harry isn’t her father and she’s definitely not my sister.
+Her name’s Allison.
+It’s just so weird and hard to understand, you know, to go from that happiness, the promise shining bright behind the stained glass windows in church that day.
+To go from that to nothing at all.

-The house is kind of a dump now, their middle class dreams extinguished by her metastasizing everything, by the end.
+The house is kind of a dump now, their middle class dreams extinguished by metastasizing everything in more than one of her organs, by the end.
 Just him and me these past nine years, the house fucking shows it.
-He let it and him and his heart and everything else go to shit—so enjoy our spacious living room, the wall of three beautiful picture windows, through which the most beautiful afternoon sunlight shines on the years old dog pee stains that litter the old, flat, brown carpet, glossed over now with layers and layers of dog pee disinfecting spray foam, long since dried and probably toxic.
-Wallpaper peels off the once lively dining room walls, termites chowing down on the window trim in there now.
+He let it and him and his heart and everything else go to shit—so enjoy our spacious living room, the wall of three beautiful picture windows, through which the most beautiful afternoon sunlight shines on the years old dog pee stains that dot the old, flat, brown carpet, glossed over now with layers and layers of dog disinfecting spray foam, long since dried over and probably toxic.
+Wallpaper peels off the once lively dining room walls while termites chow down on the window trim.
 Or, please.
-Just down the back steps, out the kitchen door, and you can view our expansive and yellowed, shit littered, back yard, Marty’s roses long stem roses long since died and gone, replaced with the corpses of pets who, I suspect now, just gave up on living their lives because it was just too fucking depressing, having to be here with us.
+Just down the back steps, out the kitchen door, and you can view the expansive and yellowed, shit littered, back yard, Marty’s roses long stem roses long since died and gone, replaced with the corpses of pets who, I suspect now, probably gave up because it was just too fucking depressing, having to be live here in this house with us.

 There are cool things about this place, too, though.
-We’ve got the most beautiful, big tree in the front yard and a grip of fruit in the back – orange, avocado, and plum; the hardwood floor I know is below the flat, brown, glossed over carpet, and the rough cut stone fireplace, 1950’s style or something, I don’t know for sure.
-But all the stones are different – different textures, different shades of earth, sealed together, rising to meet the dark, red wood of the mantle.
-The same kind of stone trim on the outside of the house, too.
+There has to be.
+Otherwise, it’s just too, too, too much.
+There’s the most beautiful, big tree in the front yard and a grip of fruit in the back – orange, avocado, and plum; the hardwood floor I know is below the toxic, brown carpet; the rough cut stone fireplace, 1950’s style or something, I don’t know for sure.
+But all the stones are different – different textures, different shades of earth, sealed together, stacked to support the dark, red wood of the mantle.
+They used the same kind of stone trim on the outside of the house, too.
 Or maybe they’re more like rocks, I don’t know.
 The wood on the den wall, paneled in perfect, ridged squares, gone this way and that, intersecting at edges.
 Harry’s toolboxes, out in the garage.
-They’re old school.
+Fucking old school.
 By how much I’m not sure, exactly.
+1950s, maybe.
 His and my grandfather’s names engraved on their respective silver plates, fastened to the front – made of heavy oak, maybe?
-The wood of both finished cherry, beaten down a bit by their residence in a series of machine shops, over decades.
+The wood of both finished cherry and beaten down a bit by each of their places in a series of machine shops.
 Slim, green, velvet-lined drawers, I’ve always been fascinated with them.
 A frequent offense of mine as a child was playing with Harry’s tools without his permission.
 The magic I’d make if I had this house to myself.
 I tend to daydream about that a lot.
 I’ve got it all mapped out in one of my sketchbooks.
+The backyard from what it is now to this fucking lush, beautiful, green garden, a little art studio, shack sort of thing between the orange and avocado tree in the back, cedar walkways and a pond with some fish, probably.
+A music studio above the garage, workshop below.
+The room I have now would be my office and I’d take Harry’s room.
+I’d rip up the carpet, of course.
 I don’t know.
 Is it wrong to wish a parent ill will to make your house back into the home you always wished it could be?
-Because it was once.
+Because it was that once.
 Before she got sick and fucking died.